 Most of my software can be obtained from my PPA repository for Debian, Ubuntu and other Debian-based distros.
 Installing from the PPA has several advantages: you can install using your package manager; authenticity of the GPG signed files is automatically verified (when using secure apt-get); and you receive updates automatically when you update your system with your package manager.

-If you encounter any problems with the packages or the PPA, please let me know.
-You can add a comment below or contact me – thanks.
+If you encounter any problems with the packages or the PPA, please open an issue here – thanks.

 1) Obtain my keys and add them to apt-get (these must be done as root):